The 7 Cursed Objects You Should Never Take Home From Hawaii

 Cowrie shells, called leho in Hawaiian, were historically associated with sacred ceremony.
 Certain shells were used in religious practices connected to Hawaiian deities.
 Near heiau and burial grounds, shells can carry the mana of those places.
 In Hawaiian traditional belief, they aren’t just empty shells.

-There’s also a practical reality: Hawaii’s beaches don’t have an abundance of shells to begin with, because the coral reef systems surrounding the islands trap most shells before they reach the shore.
+There’s also a practical reality.
+Hawaii’s beaches don’t have an abundance of shells to begin with, because the coral reef systems surrounding the islands trap most shells before they reach the shore.

 What’s there is limited.
 What’s limited deserves respect.
 When millions of visitors each pocket “just one,” the cumulative damage is enormous and irreversible.

-Here’s what almost nobody tells you: if the shell still has an animal living inside it, you’re looking at a straight-up illegal take.
-Live shells, live marine life, live anything – all protected under state and federal law.
+Here’s what almost nobody tells you.
+If the shell still has an animal living inside it, you’re looking at a straight-up illegal take.
+Live shells, live marine life, live anything, all protected under state and federal law.

 Check carefully before you pocket anything.
 That beautiful spiral on the sand might still have a resident.